scatteredfrog/trains/README.md

 - **trains.csv** - the original data file provided
 - **trains-dupes.csv** - contains duplicate entries, made to demonstrate how the code filters out non-unique entries
 - **trains-multipage.csv** - contains enough entries to trigger pagination for three pages

-This code can be seen in action at [https://trains.logthedog.com](https://trains.logthedog.com).